Understanding DAOs and Their Governance Models

 -

-Token-based Voting: This is the most prevalent method where governance tokens are distributed amongst members.
+Token-based Voting: This is the most prevalent method, where governance tokens are distributed amongst members.
 Each token represents a vote, and proposals are passed if a certain voting threshold is achieved.
-This model gives power to those who hold more tokens, often criticising it for being plutocratic.
+This model gives power to those who hold more tokens, which has drawn criticism for being plutocratic — rewarding capital over contribution.
+Nevertheless, it remains dominant because it is easy to implement via standard smart contracts and aligns incentives between governance participants and protocol stakeholders.
+Compound Finance and Uniswap both use token-weighted voting, with governance tokens (COMP and UNI respectively) conferring proportional voting rights.

 -

 Quadratic Voting: Quadratic voting seeks to address the shortcomings of simple token-based systems by allowing voters to express the intensity of their preferences rather than just their direction.
-Each additional vote costs exponentially more tokens, theoretically empowering minorities.
+Each additional vote costs exponentially more tokens, theoretically empowering minorities whose collective preference strength may outweigh that of a single large holder.
+Gitcoin has deployed quadratic funding — a related mechanism — to allocate grants to public-goods projects across its ecosystem, producing outcomes that more closely reflect community-wide priorities rather than whale preferences.

 -